bartosz121/react-skycons-extended/README.md

 ### Props

-- icon: Takes a value from `SkyconType` which contain:
+- icon: Takes a value from `SkyconType` which is:

   - CLEAR_DAY
   - CLEAR_NIGHT